wallet77/qualscan/doc/package-check.md

 - ✓ No Unnecessary Files: if you use "files" property in your package.json
 - ✓ Keywords: if you have some keywords to describe your project
 - ✓ License: if you have a license file
-- ✓ Repository URL: if the repositoru url is setup
+- ✓ Repository URL: if the repository url is setup
 - ✓ TypeScript Types: if you have specified an entrypoint for Typescript definitions
 - ✓ README: if you have a readme file